 To achieve this goal, the organization’s flagship priority is the AYM Social Enterprise and Business Incubator Center in Mattru Jong, Sierra Leone.
 The center serves as a model for educating youth about business concepts and creating employment in the community for possible replication in other areas in Africa.

 There are currently, 7 full-time employed youths at the Social Enterprise Center as follows: 1 Site Manager, 2 Loss Prevention Specialists, 3 Customer Service Specialists and 1 Community Liaison Officer complemented by 250 trained youth volunteers awaiting job placements.
 Salaries for the employed youths are derived from the business activities at the Enterprise Center.
-Success of this project will be determined by AYM-SL employing and adding to its salaried roster 25 more youths by the end of December, 2014; 50 by July 2015 and, 40 by the end of December 2015 for a total payroll of 122 youths by the end of December 2015.
-Employment and vigorous cross trainings will be the hallmark of AYM’s youth recruitment and retention processes in the job programs.
+The success of this project will be determined by AYM-SL employing and adding to its salaried roster 25 more youths by the end of December

 According to the United Nations, here are the hard facts on Sierra Leone: